10 things all parents need to know about...hip dysplasia

 - Within the first few weeks of life

 Up to 1 in 50 babies are treated for hip dysplasia in Australia.

 #3 Know the risk factors for hip dysplasia (see flyer below).
-If your child was breech beyond 34-weeks gestation request an ultrasound if it's not already booked for you.
-These are typically booked at 4-6 weeks of age.
-Discuss the need for an ultrasound with your GP if you have a family history of the condition, More information on diagnosis here.
+If your child was breech beyond 34-weeks gestation or there is a family history of hip dysplasia discuss the need for an ultrasound.
+More information on diagnosis here.

 #4 Learn the potential signs and symptoms of hip dysplasia so you know what to look out for (see flyer below).

 #5 The causes of hip dysplasia aren't fully known.
 There are hereditary (family history) and environmental (swaddling too tightly) factors but sometimes babies still have the condition with neither of these factors being a reason.